General Expenses Overview

 - Water/WiFi/Cable – FREE! – Water is free at RV parks/Resorts and we have a 74-gallon freshwater tank we can fill with water from a free source.
 WiFi is free everywhere.
 We have 2 digital antennas that allow us to pick up anywhere from 10 to 200 free cable channels depending where we are.
 We can also access free movies/tv shows from official websites that allow some of their video archives to be streamed without a subscription over WiFi (E.g. HBO, Showtime, Fox, ABC, AMC, etc.)

 With the above averages in mind, we were looking at a whopping $1,328.00 per month on the high end and $887 per month on the low end.
-As I mentioned prior though, you can reduce that monthly expense drastically when you start boondocking more and eliminate RV park/Resort rent, which is the biggest expense of them all.
+However, you can reduce that monthly expense drastically when you start boondocking more and eliminate RV park/Resort rent, which is the biggest expense of them all.
+Note: Most boondocking spots are limited stay (1 to 14 days), but not all.